r-huijts/guru/QUICK_START.md

 # 🚀 Quick Start Guide: Spiritual Wisdom AI Fine-tuning

 Welcome to your spiritual AI teacher training journey!
-This guide will get you up and running with Unsloth + Llama 3.2 fine-tuning in just a few steps.
+This guide will get you up and running with Llama 3.2 fine-tuning in just a few steps using a clean virtual environment.

 ## 🎯 What You'll Build